 - Earn 20,000 TD points after your first purchase

-- Earn 2x the TD Points on all purchases in the first 3 months up to 60,000 points
+- Earn 5x the TD Points on all purchases up to 20,000 points, for the first three months

 - Earn 9 TD points per $1 spent when you book on Expedia for TD